2.11 Additional components

 Even if they are not part of the Veeam Cloud Connect infrastructure, the following components help to successfully create and operate the infrastructure.

-Finally, Active Directory offers integrated DNS services.
+What’s important to have is instead a DNS service.
 Any IT infrastructure heavily relies on proper DNS configuration (with both forward and reverse resolution correctly configured) to reach all the different components.
-Regardless if you plan to have a central authentication system or you will prefer to have all machines with only local authentication, it’s mandatory to have proper DNS configuration across the entire Cloud Connect environment.
+It’s mandatory to have proper DNS configuration across the entire Cloud Connect environment.

 Firewalls